Why Failure Is Not About Losing

 I believe goals (defining risks you are going to take) are extremely important to provide direction and give context to any endeavor we consider important.
 I also accept that adjusting our goals, setting new goals, and most importantly, learning from the journey toward achieving our goals, is what creates success in life.

-I plan to write Merriam-Webster with the following suggestion: “Please revise your 4th definition of failure to ‘one who hasn’t tried’.”
+I have written to Merriam-Webster with the following request: “Please revise your 4th definition of failure to ‘one who hasn’t tried’.”

 I believe that is the only characteristic of failure we can hold a person accountable for.

-Set meaningful goals - then learn from and enjoy the journey.
+Set meaningful goals - then learn from them and enjoy the journey.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.